openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 - Contributors of this binding have no liability for any direct, indirect, incidental, special, exemplary, or consequential damage to things or people caused by using the binding connected to a real BTicino/Legrand (OpenWebNet) plant/system and its physical devices.
 The final user is the only responsible for using this binding in a real environment.
 See Articles 5. and 6. of [Eclipse Public Licence 2.0](https://www.eclipse.org/legal/epl-2.0/) under which this binding software is distributed
 - The OpenWebNet protocol is maintained and Copyright by BTicino/Legrand.
 The documentation of the protocol if freely accessible for developers on the [MyOpen Community website - https://www.myopen-legrandgroup.com/developers](https://www.myopen-legrandgroup.com/developers/)
 - OpenWebNet, MyHOME, MyHOME_Play and Living Now are registered trademarks by BTicino/Legrand
-- This binding uses `openwebnet-lib 0.9.x`, an OpenWebNet Java lib partly based on [openwebnet/rx-openwebnet](https://github.com/openwebnet/rx-openwebnet) client library by @niqdev, modified to support:
-    - gateways and OWN frames for ZigBee
-    - frame parsing
-    - monitoring events from BUS

-  The lib also uses few modified classes from the old openHAB 1.x BTicino binding for socket handling and priority queues.

 ## Special thanks